Desmanthus leptolobus TORREY & A.GRAY Common names: Prairie mimosa, Prairie bundleflower, Slenderlobed bundleflower

 What will be there is scattered and low.

+A closer look will often reveal Desmanthus leptolobus in large numbers.
 Due to their habit of growth they often are not noticed until within a few yards of them.

 This is especially true when they grow among grasses as can be seen below.